IBM/ansible-role-infosvr/vagrant/README.md

 This does not imply this configuration is in any way supported, but could provide a sandbox for some quick experimentation.

+**Important**: as with any use of licensed commercial software

+- be very careful not to publish / upload any such vagrant box into a public repository!
-(**Important**: as with any use of commercial software, check with your IBM Representative for details on any license entitlement questions or concerns.)
+- check with your IBM Representative for details on any license entitlement questions or concerns

 ## Prerequisites